enano1/enano1/README.md

-# Hi 👋, I'm Paul Martin Enano
+# Hi 👋, I'm Paul Martin

 🎓 New graduate from Boston University with a B.A. in Computer Science
 💻 Currently a Software Engineer Intern at Dominion Capital